jimmy-guzman/eslint-config/README.md

 export default defineConfig();
 ```

-It’ll auto-configure based on your installed dependencies.
+It'll auto-configure based on your installed dependencies.

 ---